Hussam bin Saud Al Saud: Career

-Prince Hussam is a businessman and has many business activities like Arabian Plastic Compound; NAHL Water Factory in Egypt and Lebanon.
+Prince Hussam is a businessman and has many business activities like Arabian Plastic Compound and NAHL Water Factory in Egypt and Lebanon.
 He is also the chairman of Saudi-Kuwait Holding, set up to provide investment in both countries.
 He is the former chairman of Zain Saudi Arabia.

-In April 2017 he was named governor of Al Baha province.
+In April 2017, he was named governor of Al Baha province.

 Personal life

 Prince Hussam is married to Princess Sara bint Musaed bin Abdulaziz, and they have five children.
 In 2010, one of his sons, Prince Saud bin Hussam, married a daughter of Prince Khalid bin Musaed bin Abdul Rahman in Riyadh.

+He has been involved in a long running legal dispute with Mobile Telecommunications Company KSCP.
+In 2012 Mobile Communications benefitted from an Arbitration award against the Prince for a sum in excess of $500 million, which is said to exceed $1 billion in 2025 when interest and costs are added.
+The Prince has not paid the award.
+In 2018 a Court in London sentenced him, in his absence, to 12 months imprisonment for contempt of Court although a more recent attempt by his creditor to bankrupt him in the UK has failed.